How Much Do Nest Cameras Cost?

 We used Alexa to show footage from our Nest cameras on our Echo Shows, Echo Spots, Fire Tablets Generation seven and up, and Fire TV simply by saying “Alexa, show the front yard camera”.
 When we were done, we said “Alexa, hide the front yard camera”.
 However, that was where the integrations ended.
 We couldn’t turn the cameras off or on using Alexa; rather, we had to do that in the app.

-With Google Assistant, we had a lot more commands to try out, from showing our footage on Nest Hubs, turning our cameras on and off, and asking if they were on or off.
-We’ll admit that we were a bit underwhelmed, as we couldn’t arm or disarm the cameras with Google Assistant.
-That being said, the Nest cameras certainly work better with Google Assistant than they do with Alexa.
+With Gemini, the replacement for Google Assistant, we had a lot more commands to try out, from showing our footage on Nest Hubs, turning our cameras on and off, and asking if they were on or off.
+The newest Gemini-powered Nest Cams offer enhanced AI capabilities for even smarter home control.
+It makes it easy to automate functions such as turning the lights on when our cameras see us arrive home.

 Works with Google Nest